TrutRoman/RentifyProject/README.md

-# Retify
+# Rentify
-Retify-Software system for automating the rental business (with an emphasis on the financial reporting and customer service module)
+Rentify-Software system for automating the rental business (with an emphasis on the financial reporting and customer service module)